prajwalhendre/prajwalhendre/README.md

-# Hi, I'm Prajwal
+# Hi, I'm Prajwal 😛
 I'm an aspiring Data Analyst and future Data Engineer passionate about building end-to-end data pipelines and uncovering insights through data.
-Currently building a portfolio of projects that combine Python, SQL, and statistical testing to answer real analytical questions.
+Currently building a portfolio of projects that combine Python, SQL, and statistical testing to answer  analytical questions about areas I'm passionate about!

 ---